kevinkaske/pooch/README.md

 ```

 Now adding a new record to the database table will make it appear when you navigate to your application.

+How does the application know what controller and view to call?
+The application takes apart the URL and uses the last 1 or 2 components
+in the URL to determine the Controller and Action to call.
+Example: http://localhost/dogs/show would call the show function in the dogs
+controller.
+If there is no action passed in via the URL, it defaults to index.
+Once the function has been called everything will be
+displayed using the layout and view.
+The layout defaults to "application.php" (This can be changed in the action function).
+The view
+defaults to /views/controller_name/action_name.php.
+Example: http://localhost/dogs/show would use the /views/dogs/show.php view file.

+RESTful routes are a good way to keep your application organized.
+Pooch, however, does not force your application to be RESTful.

 This is just a quick overview of a few of the inner workings of the Pooch framework.
 We are working on more detailed documentation.